-All fees go to dedicated accounts to fund staffing, supplies and equipment.
+All fees go to dedicated accounts to fund staffing, supplies, and equipment.
 Some fees are used to supplement dollars appropriated by the legislature for facility maintenance and capital improvements.
-In Indiana State Parks alone, we manage more than 2,000 buildings, 700 miles of trails, 631 hotel/lodge rooms, 75 marinas, 16 swimming pools, 15 beaches, 8,400 campsites, 200 shelters, 160 playgrounds and 149 cabins.
+In Indiana State Parks alone, we manage more than 2,000 buildings, 700 miles of trails, 631 hotel/lodge rooms, 75 marinas, 13 swimming pools, 18 beaches, 8,400 campsites, 200 shelters, 160 playgrounds, and 149 cabins.
 It takes staff and supplies to maintain these facilities.

-Indiana’s user-pay system has sustained our Indiana State Parks for nearly 100 years.
+Indiana’s user-pay system has sustained our Indiana State Parks for more than 100 years.

 Approximately 91 percent of State Parks’ operating budget comes from user fees; only 9 percent comes from legislative appropriations.
-That translates to only 53 cents in taxes per Hoosier each year to support state parks (and only 58 cents in taxes per Hoosier for state forests).
+That translates to only 53 cents in taxes per Hoosier each year to support state parks.

 DNR properties are economic drivers.
-A conservative estimate of the impact of State Parks visitors on local communities is approximately $623 million, with a spending average of $31.68 per visitor annually.
+A conservative estimate of the impact of State Parks visitors on local communities was approximately $623 million in 2015, with a spending average of $31.68 per visitor annually.
 More than 14,000 private sector jobs are created as a result.
 In this country, we spend 88 percent of our health care dollars on medical services and only 8 percent on things like prevention.
 DNR properties support healthy living through exercise and relaxation.
-Our 16 pools and more than 1,300 miles of trails provide great places to walk, run, bike and swim.
+Our 13 pools and more than 1,300 miles of trails provide great places to walk, run, bike and swim.

 A "user pays" system has been in place since the inception of our State Parks in 1916.
-About 70 percent of our operating budget is covered by user fees.
-When costs of utilities, supplies and equipment increase for you at home, they increase for us too.
+About 91% of our operating budget is covered by user fees.
+When costs of utilities, supplies, and equipment increase for you at home, they increase for us too.
 We alter fees to maintain the services you expect and enjoy as a DNR property user.
-We have limited those fee changes since 2006 to reduce the impact on families during challenging economic conditions.
+We have limited those fee changes since 2006 where possible to reduce the impact on families during challenging economic conditions.

 My taxes support the DNR—why do I have to pay more for services?

 Every tax dollar you pay is divided to support a wide variety of state services.
 A small percentage of each tax dollar is appropriated to the DNR.
-That equates to only about $1.39 per Hoosier in taxes each year for State Park operations.
-The cost in tax dollars for statewide forestry conservation programs and operations is just 58 cents per Hoosier.
+That equates to only about 53 cents per Hoosier in taxes each year for State Park operations.

 Where does the money actually go when I pay for services?